 Moreover, I am interested in determining how wildlife respond to human hunting more generally.
 Do they indeed recognize a human threat when they see one?
 Do they react?
 These cues of hunting could come in various forms, like visually seeing a hunter or hunter’s trap, or hearing sounds of hunting like gunshots.
 If we have evidence that animals do indeed recognize and respond to potential threats, it will further help link wire snare poaching to any changes we detect in lion body condition or population density in Murchison Falls National Park.
 Thus, I am assessing how wildlife respond to human hunting using two methods:

-3) Setting motion-activated camera traps next to dummy (fake) snares and watching animals on video to see whether and how they react
+3) Setting motion-activated camera traps next to non-functional artificial snares and watching animals on video to see whether and how they react (focus on elephant, giraffe, hyena, kob, and warthog)

 4) Conducting a literature review to summarize our existing knowledge from prior studies